 1. Prioritize your personal relationship with Jesus.

-We all admit this is the most important step.
-Yet we often neglect to do it.
+First is this most important step, which we often neglect to do.
 We get busy preparing sermons, planning events, meeting with students, working on discipleship methods.
-And we forget we need to be personally discipled ourselves.
+And we forget the need for personal discipleship.

 2. Commit to equipping the entire family.

 Family ministry is much more important to me now.
-Your job as a youth pastor is to the entire family.
+Your job as a youth pastor extends to the entire family.
 Many families reject this kind of thinking, but it’s the truth.
 Try reaching the entire family.
-Plan events and discipleship for the entire family.
+Plan events and discipleship for families.
 Equip parents with resources to help them be more effective in today’s society.

 3. Link the student ministry and church.

 Often, youth groups tend to separate themselves from the local church.
 Soon, they become their own church.
-Look for opportunities to connect the two together.
-Involve teens in the local church, not just the youth group.
+Look for opportunities to connect the two.
+Involve teens in the local church, not just in the youth group.

 4. Making disciples should be your main objective.

-Outreach is important and should always be in our mind.
+Outreach is important and should always be on our mind.
 But the ultimate goal is to make disciples.
 When you’re effectively making disciples of Jesus, outreach and other ministries come together well.